No one from Afghanistan will address world leaders at U.N. | Politics

 No one from Afghanistan will address world leaders at U.N.

 No representative from Afghanistan will address the annual high-level U.N.
 General Assembly in New York after the ambassador for the government ousted by the Taliban - who was due to speak on Monday - withdrew his name.
-The move comes amid competing claims for Afghanistan's U.N. seat in New York after the Taliban seized power last month.

-No representative from Afghanistan will address the annual high-level U.N.
-General Assembly in New York after the ambassador for the government ousted by the Taliban - who was due to speak on Monday - withdrew his name.

-The move comes amid competing claims for Afghanistan's U.N. seat in New York after the Taliban seized power last month.
+The move comes as the ambassador, Ghulam Isaczai, and the Taliban, which seized power in Afghanistan last month, have made competing claims for the country's U.N. seat in New York.

+U.N. accreditation issues are dealt with by a nine-member committee, whose members include the United States, China and Russia.
+The committee is not due to meet until October or November and until it makes a decision, Isaczai remains in the seat.
+Isaczai had been scheduled to address the final day of the high-level U.N. gathering, but withdrew late on Sunday, diplomats said.

+Afghanistan's U.N. mission in New York posted on Twitter on Monday that Isaczai decided not to speak "to preserve the national interests, preserve the seat of Afghanistan in the United Nations and to continue long-term cooperation with United Nations and Security Council on main issues."
+It added that Isaczai would continue "activities as usual" at the world body.

 Taliban Foreign Minister Amir Khan Muttaqi last week asked to address the gathering of world leaders at the United Nations and nominated the Islamist group's Doha-based spokesman Suhail Shaheen as Afghanistan's U.N. ambassador.

-Ghulam Isaczai is the current U.N. ambassador, who represents Afghanistan's government ousted by the Taliban, and has also asked to renew his accreditation.
-He was scheduled to address the final day of the high-level U.N. gathering on Monday, but withdrew late on Sunday, diplomats said.
-Isaczai did not immediately respond to a request for comment.
+But Muttaqi will not be able to address the high-level meeting because the credentials committee has not yet met to consider who should sit in the Afghanistan U.N. seat.

+When the Taliban last ruled between 1996 and 2001 the ambassador of the Afghan government they toppled remained the U.N. representative after the credentials committee deferred its decision on rival claims to the seat.
+Eventual U.N. acceptance of the ambassador of the Taliban would be an important step in the hardline Islamist group's bid for international recognition, which could help unlock badly needed funds for the cash-strapped Afghan economy.

+U.N.
+Secretary-General Antonio Guterres has said that the Taliban's desire for international recognition is the only leverage other countries have to press for inclusive government and respect for rights, particularly for women, in Afghanistan.
+Russia's Foreign Minister Sergei Lavrov said on Saturday that international recognition of the Taliban was not currently under consideration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)